glassroom/sata_attention/README.md

 new_K = torch.randn(1, d_key, device=DEVICE)
 new_V = torch.randn(1, d_val, device=DEVICE)

-Y = attn(new_Q, new_K, new_V, continue_prev=True)
+Y = attn(new_Q, new_K, new_V, continue_prev=True)  # constant cost per token
 ```

 ## Replicating Our Results

-We validate the correctness of our proof-of-concept implementation on sequences with up to 100M tokens.
+We validate the correctness of formulation by applying our proof-of-concept implementation to sequences with up to 100M tokens.
 To replicate our results, install the dependencies listed in `requirements.txt` (e.g., `pip install -r requirements.txt`), and run the following from the command line:

 ```
 python replicate_results.py